ESTIMATE OF PORTLAND CEMENT CONCRETE

 For pavements, a minimum flexural strength of 500 psi is required for opening.
 (See Article 2301.03).
 For structural concrete, a minimum flexural strength of 575 psi is required before forms may be removed and concrete may be subjected to flexural loading.
 Strength requirements vary for determining when forms for roofs of culverts may be removed (See Article 2403.03).
 Testing intervals may need to be increased over those for paving.

 For structural concrete where compressive strength of 4500 psi or greater is required, develop a maturity curve utilizing cylinders for compressive strength.
 Ensure the last set of cylinders is greater than the required design strength.
-Cast and cure, in accordance with IM 315, a minimum of 15 cylinders and place probes in two of the cylinders.
-Test a set of three cylinders at each age of 1, 3, 7, 14, and 28 days (or earlier if already above design strength).
+Cast and cure, in accordance with IM 315, a minimum of 17 cylinders and place one probe in each of the two extra cylinders.
+Test a set of three cylinders at each approximate age of 3, 7, 10, 14, and 28 days (or earlier if already above design strength).
 This maturity curve may be utilized for other units with lower compressive strength requirements.
 The DME may also approve this curve for items with flexural strength requirements.

 5. Plot the measured strength against the corresponding values of maturity at different ages, as determined by the maturity meter or by hand methods.
 Use the spreadsheet provided by the District Materials Concrete Technician to determine maturity-strength relationship.
 The maturity (TTF) value corresponding to the required opening strength shall be used to determine when the pavement or structure may be loaded.
 An example of the Maturity-Strength Development form, generated by the computer program, is included at the end of this IM.
 This form shall be reviewed by the DME.
 Copies will be provided to the Project Engineer, DME, Concrete Materials Engineer, and the contractor.